beyondlimits/FullScreenMario/README.md

 #### Newcomers (non-coders)

-[Download the .zip](https://github.com/Diogenesthecynic/FullScreenMario-JSON/archive/master.zip) of this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
+[Download the latest release](https://github.com/FullScreenShenanigans/FullScreenMario/releases) of this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
 That's it!

 #### In your own site